aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-the distance between the data series in a 3-D chart, as a percentage of the marker width.
+Gets the distance between the data series in a 3-D chart, as a percentage of the marker width.
 The value of this property must be between 0 and 500.

 **Returns:**
 int